-The Organization United for Respect seeks your support for Proposal No. 5 on the Walmart ("WMT" or the "Company") 2018 proxy ballot.
+The Organization United for Respect seeks your support1 for Proposal No. 5 on the Walmart ("WMT" or the "Company") 2018 proxy ballot.
+This filing corrects a clerical error in the Resolved clause from our previous filing dated May 3, 2018.